hd-UQ/cd_dynamax/README.md

 We provide a set of [demos](./demos) that showcase key functionality of `cd-dynamax`, by interacting with the core-functionalities via `numpyro`.

 These scripts illustrate how to learn components of continuous-discrete SDEs from data.

 In particular, we provide easy demonstrations for using `numpyro` to define priors and perform parameter inference using HMC or SVI with likelihoods computed via continuous-discrete filtering in `cd_dynamax`.
 Demos include:

+- [Intro tutorial][./demos/notebooks/lorenz63_filter-based_likelihood_tutorial.ipynb] to filtering-based likelihood computation for continuous-discrete SDEs.

+- [Impressive example (be very impressed!)][./demos/notebooks/lorenz63_neuralSDE_partial_observation.ipynb] of learning a neural SDE from partial, noisy observations of the Lorenz 63 system.
+This is quite hard and most methods would struggle here---and yet, a simple Bayesian maximum-likelihood framing works well!

 - Learning drift functions from noisy, irregularly-sampled data:
     - Lorenz 63 system: